-Degree Requirements
+Degree requirements

-The learning outcomes of the core competence modules describe the required competence that the you must achieve in order to complete the degree.
+The learning outcomes of the core competence modules describe the required competence that you must achieve in order to complete the degree.
+The core competence studies must be completed in English language.

 The degree requirements include language studies, which are to be completed, according to instructions, as part of the core competence studies.
 Finnish Students are also required to demonstrate their proficiency in both national languages (Finnish and Swedish) and in English, as part of the core competence of the degree.
 In addition, Finnish students must obtain the proficiency in the second national language (Swedish or Finnish) required of personnel in the service of public bodies.

 Apart from the core competence modules, you must complete complementary studies to reach the required scope of the degree.